-Cons of Guitar TABs
+Cons of Learning With Guitar TABs

 While there are pros to TABs, there are also some cons.
 The major drawback is that tablature can not translate to other instruments.
 By solely learning TABs, not only are players unable to interpret sheet music, but rhythmic information, dynamics, and articulations can be lost.